 Based on the fact that the DOT bill by Senate skips changes related to the ELD mandate, chances are good that the ELD mandate deadline would be implemented as scheduled.
 If you have not yet equipped your fleet with electronic logging devices, try KeepTruckin.

-The KeepTruckin ELD is FMCSA-compliant, feature-rich, and affordable.
+The KeepTruckin ELD is FMCSA-registered, feature-rich, and affordable.
 If you have any questions, call 844-325-9230 for more information.